Groups of type $FP$ via graphical small cancellation: Background

 The \emph{graphical Cayley complex} associated to a graphical presentation $(\Gamma,L,\tau,\phi)$ is the universal covering space of its graphical presentation complex.
 The group $G=G(\Gamma,L,\tau,\phi)$ presented by the graphical presentation acts freely on the graphical Cayley complex.
 The inverse image of the rose $R_L$ in the universal covering space is by definition the \emph{graphical $1$-skeleton} of the graphical Cayley complex.
 The graphical 1-skeleton contains one free orbit of vertices and its edges are labelled by $L$ in such a way that the action of $G$ preserves the labels.
 Thus the graphical 1-skeleton is just the ordinary Cayley graph of $G$ with generators the (inverse pairs of) elements of $L$.
 The graphical Cayley complex may be constructed by attaching free $G$-orbits of graphical 2-cells to the graphical 1-skeleton.
 In more detail, one free $G$-orbit of copies of the cone on $\Gamma_i$ is attached for each component $\Gamma_i$ of $\Gamma$.

 Having discussed graphical presentations and their graphical presentation complexes, we move on to discuss the graphical small cancellation condition.

-A \emph{piece} is a reduced word in $L$ that defines an edge path starting at more than one vertex of $\Gamma$.
-A piece is said to belong to each component of $\Gamma$ that contains at least one of these vertices.
-The length of a piece is the number of letters in the word, or equivalently the length of the corresponding edge paths.
+A \emph{piece} is a reduced word in $L$ that defines edge paths that start at at least two distinct vertices of $\Gamma$.
+A piece is said to \emph{belong to} each component of $\Gamma$ that contains at least one of these vertices.
+The \emph{length} of a piece is the number of letters in the word, or equivalently the length of the corresponding edge paths.

 The \emph{girth} of a graph $\Gamma_i$ is the minimal length of any cycle in $\Gamma_i$.
 A graphical presentation satisfies the \emph{small cancellation condition $C'(1/6)$} if the length of any piece is strictly less than $1/6$ of the girth of each component to which the piece belongs.
 We are now ready to state the main theorem of graphical small cancellation theory.